How to get into Cuba legally and some travel tips for American visitors

 Getting out of Cuba wasn’t any different than leaving other airports in other countries.
 No questions were asked by airport officials and everything went smoothly.
 I was actually hoping they would stamp my passport on the way out as it would have been cool to have a Cuban stamp in my passport but I didn’t get one either coming in or going out.

 You are allowed to bring up to $100 in cigars and alcohol combined.
 That’s not a lot but at least you can bring back a few cigars and a bottle of rum or two.
-I bought some cigars at the airport with my last $20 worth of CUCs (cheapest cigars are the airport are about $5 each, more expensive than outside the airport but still cheaper than in the US) so I bought a few.
+I bought some cigars at the airport with my last $20 worth of CUCs (cheapest cigars at the airport are about $5 each, more expensive than outside the airport but still cheaper than in the US) so I bought a few.
 I didn’t have any space in my baggage for rum, but if you want to bring some home, it’s much cheaper to get outside the airport and put it in your check-in baggage.

 I was a bit nervous about coming back to the US and getting through customs, imagining all sorts of questions, interrogations and searchings of my bags.
 Much to my surprise though, getting back in was a piece of cake.
 The customs officer asked me where I had been, took my documents, and said welcome back!
 No other questions and they didn’t ask about cigars, search my bags or anything else!